sjjessop/omnidep/README.rst

 currently installed. omnidep relies on locally installed metadata to help it find what dependencies correspond to what imports.

-To fix:
+To fix, choose one of the following:

-* Install your project, bringing in its dependencies.
+* If your project has X as a dependency, but you haven't installed your project then install your project, bringing in its dependencies.
 * Add a dependency that provides X.
 * Ignore the import by listing it in your in your ``[tool.omnidep]`` config, like ``ignore-imports = ["X"]``.